zakupower/Audio-Cutter/README.md

 # Audio Cutter
 An application that creates cuts from an audio file (only wav atm).
 Uses [JAudio](http://jaudio.sourceforge.net/) for the audio processing.
-Uses a simple interface created with javafx(fxml)
+Uses a simple interface created with javafx(fxml).
+The package "audio" is the one created by me.

 ## Classes:
 * Main - starts the application and loads the fxml
 * Controller - controls the UI